 -

-Conclusions: On the Obstacles and Promises of Pragmatism in InternationalRelations (Harry Bauer and Elisabetta Brighi.
-2009)
+Bauer and Brighi 2009_Conclusions: On the Obstacles and Promises of Pragmatism in InternationalRelations

 The macro and micro levels of this system correspond, respectively, to the discipline as a whole and individual scholars within it.